AdobeDocs/experience-platform.en/help/edge/extension/web-sdk-extension-configuration.md

 ### [!UICONTROL Name]

 The Adobe Experience Platform Web SDK extension supports multiple instances on the page.
-The name is used to send data to multiple organizations with a single Platform Launch configuration.
+The name is used to send data to multiple organizations with a tag configuration.

 The extension's name defaults to "[!DNL alloy]".
 However, you can change the instance name to any valid JavaScript object name.